gcpdev/xpshacl/README.md

 ## Overview

 xpSHACL is an explainable SHACL validation system designed to provide human-friendly, actionable explanations for SHACL constraint violations.
-Traditional SHACL validation engines often produce terse validation reports, making it difficult for users to understand why a violation occurred and how to fix it.
-This system addresses this issue by combining rule-based justification trees with retrieval-augmented generation (RAG) and large language models (LLMs) to produce detailed and understandable explanations.
+Traditional SHACL validation engines often produce terse validation reports and only in English, making it difficult for users to understand why a violation occurred and how to fix it.
+This system addresses this issue by combining rule-based justification trees with retrieval-augmented generation (RAG) and large language models (LLMs) to produce detailed, understandable, and multi-language explanations.

 A key feature of xpSHACL is its use of a **Violation Knowledge Graph (KG)**.
 This persistent graph stores previously encountered SHACL violation signatures along with their corresponding natural language explanations and correction suggestions.
 This caching mechanism enables xpSHACL to efficiently reuse previously generated explanations, significantly improving performance and consistency.